- TOP CITIES

 The unilateral salpingo-oophorectomy (removal of one ovary along with the fallopian tube) is usually done in the early stage of ovarian cancer.

-Sometimes, spleen, gallbladder, a part of the stomach, liver, pancreas, a part of the colon is also removed depending upon the spread of cancer.
+Sometimes, the spleen, gallbladder, a part of the stomach, liver, pancreas, and part of the colon are also removed depending upon the spread of cancer.

 2. Radiation therapy